Lambert-Nguyen/cosmo-management/docs/implementation/CLOUDINARY_MIGRATION_COMPREHENSIVE_REVIEW.md

 ## **Executive Summary**

-Based on comprehensive code analysis and agent feedback verification, the Aristay task evidence upload system is **production-ready** with enterprise-grade security measures. **Critical Django 5.x compatibility issues have been resolved**.
+Based on comprehensive code analysis and agent feedback verification, the Cosmo task evidence upload system is **production-ready** with enterprise-grade security measures. **Critical Django 5.x compatibility issues have been resolved**.
 The current implementation handles **45MB of media storage** with robust file validation, UUID-based security, and proper authorization.
 The system is now **correctly configured for Cloudinary migration** with proper Django 5.x `STORAGES` configuration.

 ---